godfat/jellyfish/README.md

 ## DESCRIPTION:

-Pico web framework for building API-centric web applications, either Rack applications or Rack middlewares.
+Pico web framework for building API-centric web applications.
+For Rack applications or Rack middlewares.
 Under 200 lines of code.

 ## DESIGN: